 The Canon 70-200mm f/4.0L USM lens offers a five-stop aperture range, and it allows photographers to get up close and personal with their subjects without sacrificing quality or sharpness.

-Durable construction will withstand the bumps and bruises of travel photography, while a circular aperture produces natural-looking background blur.
+Durable construction will withstand the bumps and bruises of travel photography, while a circular aperture produces a natural-looking background blur.
 Photographers of all levels will appreciate this lens!

 PROS AND CONS OF CANON 70-200MM f/4.0L USM: